obscuritylabs/OS-CFDB/README.md

  * Finding Details
  * Technical Information
  * Finding Metadata

+ Each major section contains multiple sub-sections to help automate and use canned vocabulary.

 ### How the Data is Supplied
  * JSON - Will allow for serializable data structures or integration into many other solutions.